NervanaSystems/ngraph/doc/sphinx/source/dynamic/index.rst

 Dimension, Rank, and PartialShape Classes
 -----------------------------------------

-Partial shape information is expressed via the Dimension, Rank, and PartialShape classes.
+Partial shape information is expressed via the PartialShape, Dimension, and Rank, and classes.

-.. doxygenclass:: ngraph::Dimension
-   :project: ngraph
-   :members:

 .. doxygenclass:: ngraph::PartialShape
    :project: ngraph